-- Must be enrolled as a full time graduate student in one of George Mason University’s Graduate Programs.
+- Must be enrolled as a full time graduate student in one of George Mason University’s Graduate Programs (not provisional admission)

-- Must be able to participate in bi-weekly 1:1s with supervisor.
+- Must be able to participate in monthly 1:1s with supervisor

 - Must have a strong interest in leadership programming and theory, supervision and mentorship of students, as well as facilitation and outreach

 - Co-advise and co-supervise the Leadership Consultants (LCs)

-- Facilitate monthly 1:1 meeting with the LCs
+- Facilitate monthly 1:1 meetings with the LCs

-- Present/co-present a variety of leadership topics (e.g. UNIV 100 Class, RA Training, Patriot Leader Training, Student Organizations, etc.)
+- Facilitate/co-facilitate a variety of leadership workshops fort various groups (e.g. UNIV 100 Class, RA Training, Patriot Leader Training, Student Organizations, etc.)

 - Coordinate and implement (in conjunction with the LCs) the Alumni Leadership Speaker Series, Brown Bag Lunch Series, LEAD’s involvement in Siblings Weekend, Community Service and Outreach programs

-- Serve as a representative and liaison for the LEAD Office through collaboration with departments and student organizations (ex: Student Involvement, Transition Resource Center, etc.)
+- Serve as a representative and liaison for the LEAD Office through collaboration with departments and student organizations (e.g. Student Involvement, Transition Resource Center, etc.)

 - Maintain a healthy, ongoing, professional relationship and communication with your supervisors.